uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/a-babel-of-programming-languages.md

 This is an example of a simple program in Scratch that is similar to the programs we have above for Python and Java.
 It asks the user for numbers until they say "stop" and then finds the average of the numbers given.

-{image file-path="img/chapters/scratch-example-program.png" alt="This image shows a scratch program that asks the user to enter numbers until they type stop and then computes the average of the numbers given."}
+{image file-path="img/chapters/scratch-example-program.png" alt="This image shows a Scratch program that asks the user to enter numbers until they type stop and then computes the average of the numbers given."}

 And this is the output that will be displayed when the green flag is clicked: